mgnauck/wgslminify/README.md

 ## Limitations

 * Only ASCII shader code is supported.
 (WGSL is as per default UTF-8.)
+* Unreachable (dead) code will not be removed.
+Unnecessary tokens (e.g. `((1.0 + ((2.0 * val))))`) won't be removed either.
 * Identifiers named like swizzle names (xyzw/rgba, including any combination of these) are not replaced currently.
 I.e. if there is a `struct` with a member named `xxz`, this member won't be mangled.
 This might be improved sometime soon.
+* Floating point numbers are currently not detected (matched) via regex, thus detection will fail in certain scenarios.
+A clear separation of numbers and operators by spaces (e.g. `1.0-ef` vs. `1.0 - ef`) avoids possible errors for now.
+This one is a strong candidate for improvement once time is available.
+* Identifier mangling currently does not consider scope.
+This should be improved to yield better (smaller) mangling results.
+This is high on the list of improvements as well.
 * Other reductions are certainly possible, e.g. converting `vec3<f32>(1.0, 1.0, 1.0)` to `vec3f(1)`.
 * Likely there are other shortcomings and/or bugs.
 Testing was done only on a limited amout of shaders.
-Let me know if you find an issue!
+Please let me know if you find an issue!